Summer Reading Program

 Summer Reading Training

 Every fall the Utah State Library provides Summer Reading Program training for the upcoming summer.
 Additionally, professional development training and training related to youth services is offered throughout the year.
-Check back this fall for the 2020 Summer Reading training.
+Please check the USL training page for upcoming summer reading workshops

 Book Your Summer